IrmatDen/wp_allgenda/README.md

 You should now see the following options:

-* Group ID: the group ID as you can found on Allgenda group settings' page
+* Group ID: the group ID as you can find on Allgenda group settings' page
 * Number of events: quantity of upcoming events you want to appear in the widget list
 * Widget caption: Widget title in your sidebar
 * Timezone: the timezone you want to display events start & end time